Long Term Care Ombudsman

-If you aware of an individual 60 years of age or older, who resides in a nursing home, assisted living, or ICFID that is dealing with a violation of their personal rights.
+If you aware of an individual who resides in a nursing home, assisted living, or ICFID that is dealing with a violation of their personal rights.
 Please report.

 The long-term care ombudsman will initiate an investigation within 3 business days.